 We’ve enjoyed upscale tacos in Ann Arbor (University of Michigan), Vegetarian Pho in Bloomington (Indiana University), brunch in Hyde Park (University of Chicago), and more!
 It’s fun and if your kid is a foodie like mine, nice to know what their options are.

-Insider tip: All these hotels rooms can get pricey, so I highly recommend signing up for a hotel credit card with a big bonus.
-My current favorite card is IHG.
-Holiday Inn Express is one of their brands, and they tend to be near college campuses, and are pretty affordable.
-Plus, although this card has an $89 annual fee, you get a free room each year (there’s one of your visits) AND a free TSA pre-check every 4 years ($85 value).
+👉 Insider tip: All these hotel rooms can get pricey, so I highly recommend signing up for a hotel credit card with a big bonus.
+My current favorite card is my Hilton AMEX.
+Hiltons are everywhere, and they tend to be near college campuses, and are pretty affordable.
+Plus, although this card has a $95 annual fee, you get plenty of points with the sign-up bonus for a few rooms, and there are often AMEX savings (I “made” $78 in cash back last year on things like Starbucks, groceries, and shopping).
 Use this link and you’ll get a nice signup bonus which should easily cover several more nights!

 Relax in the morning

 I suggest booking a tour late morning (like 10:30 or 11:30).
 I do it because it allows me to check email so I don’t get behind on work, while my kiddo sleeps in a bit.
 Plus, you aren’t rushed getting to campus.

 Because you were smart enough to head to campus the night before, you should know where to park and where you will be going.
 So much less stress!

 We like to head over about an hour before the tour and grab coffee at the nearest local coffee shop.
 As you probably know, teens and college students love to hang out and study in coffee shops, so it’s a great idea to know where at least one good one is located.

 It also gets you in the college mood to see all those students!
 Plus, what a great way to start your day – with a local coffee shop, which is exactly what we would do on vacation too!

 Make the most of the actual college tour